e4och/js-101/README.md

 'Promise {<fulfilled>: undefined}'
 ```

->Interestingly the log shows that the promise has been fulfilled eventhough
+>Interestingly, the log shows that the promise has been fulfilled even though
 >the reject case was executed.
 Why did that happen?
 >If we think about it, the **catch** method has caught the reject case successfully
 >and displayed the messages successfully, so that is why the promise has been